JonzyBonzy9/computerVisionChallenge/README.md

         - Spatial Scale: Options: small, medium, large
         - Temporal Processing: Options: fast, medium, slow
       - Detection Parameters: fine tune the parameters for the specific edge case scenario
+        - Threshold: defines the threshold in difference above which shall be shown.
+        - Block Size: defines the size of block pixels for calculating differences.
+        - Min Area: minimum area to be recognized.
+        - Max Area: maximum are to be recognized.
+      - Calculate Changes: click to update view with newly set parameters.
+    - Visualization:
+      - Visualization mode: selects teh view mode.
+Options: Individual (step through with time slider), combined (see all selected pcitures at the same time)
+      - Display Options:
+        - Images: displays loaded and selected images (deselect to see only masks).
+        - Masks: displays calculated masks (deselect to see only pictures).
+        - Individual Mode Controls:
+          - Blend amount: choose how many pictures should be blended into each other.
+          - Time Slider: select picture as main picture by date.
+        - Combined Mode Controls:
+          Select difference visualization to be shown.
+Options: heatmap, temporal overlay, max, sum, average

 # How to operate